-The GCC's healthcare sector has demonstrated strong Current healthcare expenditure (CHE) in the GCC grew at growth, adapting well to economic shifts and showing a CAGR of 9.5% from 2020 to 2022, reaching USD 104 resilience amid challenges.
-Despite fluctuations, the billion.
-Healthcare expenditure in the GCC is projected region consistently invests in healthcare, particularly to reach USD 136 billion in 2027, growing at a CAGR of evident during the COVID-19 pandemic, which acted 5.4% from 2022.
+The GCC's healthcare sector has demonstrated strong Current healthcare expenditure (CHE) in the GCC grew at a CAGR of 9.5% from 2020 to 2022, reaching USD 104 resilience amid challenges.
+Despite fluctuations, the billion.2 Healthcare expenditure in the GCC is projected region consistently invests in healthcare, particularly to reach USD 136 billion in 2027, growing at a CAGR of evident during the COVID-19 pandemic, which acted 5.4% from 2022.
 Factors driving this growth include an as a catalyst for the sector's maturation.
-Over the past expanding population base, high incidence of non-comtwo years, the GCC's healthcare sector has transformed municable diseases, rising cost of treatment, and increasoperationally, embracing innovation and digitization. ing penetration of health insurance.
-CHE as a proportion of GDP in the GCC is expected to grow from 5% in 2022 This digital shift aligns with the region's favorable demographics, higher life expectancy, and increased to 5.8% in 2027. incidence of lifestyle-related and non-communicable diseases (NCDs).
-Considering the anticipated population rise, the GCC is
+Over the past expanding population base3, high incidence of non-communicable diseases4, rising cost of treatment, and increasing penetration of health insurance.
+CHE as a proportion of GDP in the GCC is expected to grow from 5% in 2022 to 5.8% in 2027.